They say that when starting a business, you want to choose something you enjoy doing, or even that you can be passionate about.

 Your Life, Your Attitude, Your Business… They are all What You Make of Them.

 I wonder if family and friends feel sorry for me for what I do.
-I have to say, I probably feel more sorry for them because I wish they could enjoy what they do as much as I do.
+Truth is, I probably feel more sorry for them because I wish they could enjoy what they do as much as I do.

 I try not to compare myself, but I do see people struggle with this.
 I'm sure there are plenty who do far better.
 Is one better than the other?
 Is it market, or luck?